Muniafu/Employee-Management/README.md

+Here’s a comprehensive README.md template for your Employee Management System, summarizing all the major explanations and details from your repository:

+---

 # Employee Management System

 A modern Employee Management System built with a React (Vite) frontend and Node.js/Express backend, designed to help organizations manage employee records, leave, and user access.